 Food products do not include live animals (unless being prepared for sale in a market), plants prior to harvesting, medicinal products, cosmetics, tobacco and tobacco products, narcotic or psychotropic substances, or residues and contaminants.

 A counterfeit food product is defined as a food product infringing an Intellectual Property Right.
 All intellectual property rights defined under national and European law are included.

 A substandard food product is defined as a product which does not meet the criteria required by European and national laws regarding its production, packaging, storage and distribution.
 Generally speaking, it is a product of a quality inferior to that which is legally required under European and national standards.

 Both European and national legislations on intellectual property rights and food safety were enforced during the operation.

 The operation OPSON is embedded within the EU Policy Cycle (EMPACT priority).

-- EUR 230 million worth of fake food and beverages seized
+- $40 million worth of potentially dangerous food and drinks seized